 If you seek answers and help with those 14 items listed above, you’re in the right place and on the right website.
 We’re Advice Media, and we can help move your urology practice to the next level with our digital marketing SEO and SEM services.
 For over 20 years, we’ve been building and optimizing the health care industry’s most beautiful websites and optimizing them for search.

-From tools to handle your urology practice directory listings to helping you decide whether PPC text ads are better than paid display, we’ve been the trusted partner of thousands of practices over our two decades.
+From tools to handle your urology practice directory listings to help you decide whether PPC text ads are better than paid display, we’ve been the trusted partner of thousands of practices over our two decades.
 Ask for our featured urology practice case studies, or let’s get right to talking about improving your digital marketing.
-Click here to submit a Contact Form, or give us a call at 435.575.7470 .
+Click here to schedule a demo, or give us a call at 435.575.7470 .